-By Hamish Chapman, First Year Politics and International Relations
+By Ally Chapman, First Year Politics and International Relations

 Madlib takes centre stage on Sound Ancestors - both a eulogy to the golden age of hip hop and a bold mission statement for where it can still go.

 The Twilights were an Australian rock band - a modestly successful one in their home country, but unknown elsewhere - who gained notoriety for covering hit songs like ‘(I Can’t Get No) Satisfaction’, ‘Sunshine Of Your Love’ and ‘Purple Haze’.
 A simple formula, but one sold by the group’s renowned sense of humour and infectious, energetic personality.
 Eventually the group split up but remained in the public consciousness enough that two compilations of their covers and original songs were issued at the turn of the 80s.

 The first few seconds of one of those original songs, ‘Bargain Day’, makes up the majority of the first track of Sound Ancestors.
 ‘The Call’ is pounding, psychedelic yet minimal - derived entirely from a song that was only just known enough to make it onto that obscure band’s greatest hits compilation as a bonus track.
 Here lies the power of Madlib - the potential to see diamonds in the rough and expose them.
 ‘The Call’ is one of the best on this record, and it’s derived from something that would otherwise remain forgotten.
 Just like The Twilights, Madlib is no stranger to extracting the maximum potential of the work he admires and does so more often than any other producer in hip hop.